Welcome to MIKE GAST Lawn Care, Inc.

 These are just a few of the many areas we are currently working.
 You have probably already seen our Trucks and the quality work that we do.

 Zoysia grasses were introduced into the United States from Asia.
 The most common variety in SW Florida is a patented one call Empire zoysia.
 It has a dark green color and a plush carpet feel.
 Zoysia may be more drought tolerant than St. Augustine grasses, but still needs weekly water in our hot summer sun.
-It is slower growing than St. Augustine, and should be mowed a little lower.
-We can control weeds and other invading grasses that cannot be treated with St. Augustine.
+It is slower growing than St. Augustine and should also me mowed tall at about 3-4 inches.
+We can control weeds and most invading grasses that cannot be treated with St. Augustine.
 Empire meets the Florida Green Building Coalition's "Green Building" standards.
 It is the required turf for all new lawns in Lakewood Ranch east of Loraine Road.

 - Salt tolerant